 Fixed windows can be added to your sliding doors which provide light into the entry area and center aisle.
 Also consider an eave light, which is typically a two-foot long polycarbonate panel placed under the eave of the building.

-The more natural light you let in, the better.
+The more natural light that enters, the better.
 It saves you from using your electrical lighting during daylight hours.

-11. Consider storing your hay in a nearby building.
 This is a safety precaution.
-Although it is very rare, horse barns sometimes catch fire.
+Although it is very rare, horse barns can spontaneously combust and cause a fire.
 Because hay burns quickly, there will be little time for you to react before it harms your horses.

 Here’s a great video that explains why hay catches fire.